Quantum advantage in a unified scenario and secure detection of resources

 The Manager sends a value of $X$ to Alice randomly.
 It is denoted by $x_i\in\{x_1, x_2, x_3\}$.
+This set is known to both Alice and Bob but the particular $x_i$ which is sent to Alice by the Manager, is not known to Bob.
 At the same time, the Manager sends the information of a random set to Bob.
 The cardinality of the set is two here and this set must contain the value of $X$, which is sent to Alice, along with some other value.
+These information are known to both Alice and Bob but the particular information which is sent to Bob by the Manager, is not known to Alice.
 So, we say that the Manager sends Bob `$j$' where this `$j$' is associated with $S_j$.
 Based on the dimension of $X$ and the cardinality of $S_j$, it is possible to define three sets $S_1 = \{x_1, x_2\}$, $S_2 = \{x_2, x_3\}$, and $S_3 = \{x_3, x_1\}$.
+These definitions are also known to both Alice and Bob.
 Since, the value of $X$, which is sent to Alice by the Manager, is randomly chosen, the information of which set is sent to Bob is also random.
 Now, to help Bob in identifying $x_i$ with a success probability $p>1/2$, Alice is allowed to send either a cbit or a qubit.
 The goal of the task can be achieved, i.e., the game can be won if and only if Bob is able to identify $x_i$ with $p>1/2$, does not matter what is the value of `$i$' or which `$j$' value Bob receives.
 Let us take one example for more clarity.
 Suppose, the Manager sends $x_1$ to Alice.
 Then, at the same time Bob receives either `1' or `3' randomly.
-We mention it again that Bob does not know which value is sent to Alice.
-Similarly, Alice does not know what information is sent to Bob.
+We now present the first proposition of the paper.